 • Genetic disorders or complete absence of LDH subunits.

-LDH blood test is lactate dehydrogenase (LDH)- an enzyme contained in the cells of the heart muscle, liver, kidneys, lungs, skeletal muscles.
-In this regard, in clinical practice, separate isoenzymes are isolated: LDH1 and LDH2 (contained mainly in the myocardium, kidneys), LDH3 (found mainly in the lung tissue), LDH4 and LDH5 (found in the greatest quantities in the liver and skeletal muscles), the information content of which higher than when determining the total LDH.
+LDH blood test is lactate dehydrogenase (LDH)- an enzyme contained in the cells of the heart muscle, liver, kidneys, lungs, and skeletal muscles.
+In this regard, in clinical practice, separate isoenzymes are distinguished: LDH1 and LDH2 (found mainly in the myocardium and kidneys), LDH3 (found mainly in the lung tissue), LDH4 and LDH5 (found in the largest quantities in the liver and skeletal muscles), the information content of which higher than when determining total LDH.

-Enhancement LDH (especially LDH1 and LDH2) is most often observed in acute myocardial infarction, while in angina pectoris (including unstable) this indicator remains normal, which makes it possible to use it along with creatine kinase (for details, see the position "creatine kinase" and "creatine kinase MB ») For the differential diagnosis of these conditions in case of a questionable ECG picture.
-A moderate increase in LDH is also observed in patients with acute myocarditis, severe heart failure with congestion in the liver, as well as in the development of pulmonary embolism.
-A significant increase in both total LDH and its isoenzymes LDH4 and LDH5 is observed in acute hepatitis, liver cirrhosis in the acute stage, as well as in liver cancer.
-LDH activity also increases with obstructive jaundice (most often - when the bile ducts are blocked by a stone or are compressed by a tumor) and hemolytic anemias.
+Promotion LDH (especially LDH1 and LDH2) is most often observed in acute myocardial infarction, while in angina (including unstable) this indicator remains normal, which allows its use along with creatine kinase (for details, see the position “creatine kinase” and “creatine kinase MV ") for the differential diagnosis of these conditions with a questionable ECG picture.
+A moderate increase in LDH is also observed in patients with acute myocarditis, severe heart failure with congestion in the liver, as well as with the development of pulmonary embolism.
+A significant increase in both total LDH and its isoenzymes LDH4 and LDH5 is observed in acute hepatitis, liver cirrhosis in the acute stage, as well as in cancer of the liver.
+LDH activity also increases with mechanical jaundice (most often when the bile ducts are blocked by a stone or compressed by a tumor) and hemolytic anemia.
 A moderate increase in this indicator is possible with extensive traumatic muscle injuries and with progressive muscular dystrophy.

 Biological material: blood serum

-In diseases accompanied by tissue damage and cell destruction, the LDH activity in the blood increases.
+In diseases accompanied by tissue damage and cell destruction, LDH activity in the blood increases.
 In this regard, it is an important marker of tissue destruction.
-Despite the fact that an increase in the activity of the enzyme does not indicate any specific disease, its determination in combination with other laboratory tests helps in the diagnosis of pulmonary infarction, muscular dystrophy and hemolytic anemia.
-Increased LDH activity can be detected in newborns, pregnant women and after intense physical exertion.
+Despite the fact that an increase in enzyme activity does not indicate a specific disease, its determination in combination with other laboratory tests helps in the diagnosis of pulmonary infarction, muscular dystrophy and hemolytic anemia.
+Increased LDH activity can be detected in newborns, pregnant women and after intense physical exercise.

-Previously, combined assays for LDH, aspartate aminotransferase and creatine kinase were widely used in the diagnosis of myocardial infarction.
-Now for this purpose, the level of troponin is determined as a more specific marker of damage to the heart muscle.
-But the study of LDH activity remains an auxiliary analysis in the differential diagnosis of pain in the chest.
+Previously, combined tests for LDH, aspartate aminotransferase and creatine kinase were widely used in the diagnosis of myocardial infarction.
+Now, for this purpose, the level of troponin is determined as a more specific marker of damage to the heart muscle.
+But the study of LDH activity remains an auxiliary analysis in the differential diagnosis of chest pain.

 Monitoring the course of myocardial infarction.
-An increase in LDH activity is observed 12 to 24 hours after a heart attack; the maximum activity is noted after 24 - 48 hours.
-The increased activity of the enzyme lasts up to 10 days.
-LDH activity depends on the size of the focus of myocardial lesion, and the dynamics of its decrease in the process of recovery depends on the intensity of recovery processes in the heart muscle.
+An increase in LDH activity is observed 12–24 hours after a heart attack; maximum activity is observed after 24 - 48 hours.
+Increased enzyme activity lasts up to 10 days.
+LDH activity depends on the size of the myocardial lesion, and the dynamics of its decrease during the recovery process depends on the intensity of recovery processes in the heart muscle.

-Determination of LDH activity makes it possible to differentiate between true myocardial infarction and clinically similar attacks of angina pectoris: with a heart attack, the total LDH activity increases and, as a result, its value is several times higher than the normal level, at the same time, even with severe attacks of angina pectoris, the level of LDH activity is normal.
-The decrease in the enzyme activity in the postinfarction period occurs 2 times slower than the normalization of such markers of myocardial damage as creatine kinase and AST, which is especially valuable for late diagnosis of the lesion.
+Determination of LDH activity makes it possible to differentiate between true myocardial infarction and clinically similar attacks of angina: during a heart attack, the total activity of LDH increases and, as a result, its value is several times higher than the normal level, while at the same time, even with severe attacks of angina, the level of LDH activity is normal.
+The decrease in enzyme activity in the post-infarction period occurs 2 times slower than the normalization of such markers of myocardial damage as creatine kinase and AST, which is especially valuable for late diagnosis of damage.

 Indications for the purpose of the study